 Back in the 1990s, I specialized in shooting photos of performing musicians, publishing internationally and working with local and national bands.
 I worked with Boston musicians for promotional and CD artwork.
 My main specialty was capturing live performances.
 I photographed close to a thousand shows over five years including artists such as Letters to Cleo, Sam Black Church, Henry Rollins, Helmet, Aerosmith, Honkey Ball, Eleven, Merrie Amsterburg, 6L6, Mary Lou Lord, Mary Timony, Helium, Paula Kelley, boy wonder, among many others.

-A sample of the publications include PIT Report (monthly), Zap (out of Germany), The Noise, ROCKRGRL, Boston Phoenix, and Hypno.
+A sample of the publications include PIT Report (monthly), Zap (out of Germany), The Noise, ROCKRGRL, Boston Phoenix, Hypno, and Billboard.
 There was also supposed to be a photo of mine (Sam Black Church) in Guitar World, but I never saw it.

 Tellme is where I worked from 1999-2010.
 I helped create the operations team and architect the reliable production infrastructure to make Tellme work as a successful business.
 During the last six years of my tenure, I was part of a small research and advanced development team, creating new technology ahead of existing products.
-Some of my early NOC monitoring visualization designs (from 2000) are still in use today.
+Some of my early NOC monitoring visualization designs (from 2000) are still in use today (2018), even through two company transfers.

 It was literally the best company I'd ever worked for.
-The caliber of people, across the board—from 20+ year veterans to the kids we hired out of college, from network/systems engineers to marketing to business development—was extremely high.
+The caliber of people, across the board—from 20+ year veterans to the young adults we hired out of college, from network/systems engineers to marketing to business development—was extremely high.
 We just didn't compromise on hiring.

 A few of the talks I've been asked to give or conferences I helped organize include: